DEV Community

 Multimodal Models Reached UI-Generation Quality

-By early 2025, Gemini's multimodal capabilities had reached a threshold where they could reliably interpret both text descriptions of interfaces and uploaded images of existing UIs, and generate coherent layouts with appropriate component choices, spacing, and visual hierarchy.
-The Galileo AI acquisition gave Google a product layer that had already worked out the prompt engineering, training data, and output format questions on top of this capability.
+By early 2025, Gemini's multimodal capabilities had reached a threshold where they could reliably interpret both text descriptions and uploaded images of existing UIs, generating coherent layouts with appropriate component choices, spacing, and visual hierarchy.
+The Galileo acquisition gave Google a product layer that had already solved the prompt engineering, training data, and output format problems on top of that capability.

 Solution

 Stitch accepted three input types simultaneously: natural language descriptions, uploaded reference images or screenshots, and annotated screenshots with modification notes.
-Gemini 2.5 Pro processed all three modalities together to produce screen designs.
-Export paths were designed for real developer workflows: Figma files with editable layers and auto-layout, production-ready HTML/CSS, React components, and Vue code.
+Gemini 2.5 Pro processed all three in a single context window.
+Export paths targeted real developer workflows: Figma files with editable layers and auto-layout, production-ready HTML/CSS, React components, and Vue code.

 Result

-At I/O 2026 on May 20, 2026, Google launched a streaming design agent that renders UI components onto the canvas in real time as a designer types or speaks — before generation completes, mid-generation course correction is possible.
+At I/O 2026, Google launched a streaming design agent that renders UI components onto the canvas in real time as a designer types or speaks — mid-generation course correction is possible before the generation finishes.
 Simultaneous multi-user editing was also added, directly matching Figma's flagship collaboration feature.
 Both are free.
 Figma's professional plan charges $15 per editor per month.

 The Fix